 Sooner or later, even if you have perfect distance vision, you’ll find that the small print seems to be smaller than it used to be or your arms just aren’t long enough to hold the newspaper.
-Sadly it’s a fact of life, as we get older our eye muscles just don’t have the same oomph that they used to and that makes reading the small print….or threading a needle really difficult.
+Sadly it’s a fact of life, as we get older our eye muscles just don’t have the same oomph that they used to and that makes reading the small print really difficult.